Tiledesk/tiledesk-server/README.md

 * Configure Firebase
    * Set Firebase "databaseURL" in config/firebase.js file
    * Set the chat21 "url" in config/chat21.js file
+   * Download a firebase private key from Firebase Console and copy it under the root folder of the project
    * (Optionally)Set the following Firebase parameters: process.env.FIREBASE_PRIVATE_KEK, process.env.FIREBASE_CLIENT_EMAIL, process.env.FIREBASE_PROJECT_ID;
 * Configure MongoDb account in config/database.js file
 * Run the app with the command 'npm start' or with 'nodemon' if you want monitoring and auto reload.